 Place your thumbs on the bottom of each side of the tray, just behind your canine teeth.
 Using both thumbs, push the tray all the way up as hard as you can.
 You want the tray to elevate evenly, so push up in one smooth, steady motion, applying even pressure with both thumbs.
 Be sure to push the tray straight up, and do not allow it to “slide” from its position as you’re pushing it up.
 Keep your lips and cheeks loose and relaxed as you push the tray up into its final position.
 Do not allow your head to raise up while you are pushing the tray up.

 You want the chewing surface of your upper teeth to hit the bottom floor of the tray, so push the tray all the way up as hard as you can.
-This is how you force putty high up into the gums above the teeth, as shown in photo 9 below.
+This is how you force putty high up into the gums above the teeth.
 If you execute this step correctly, you should see and feel your lips and cheeks fill up with putty.
 This is the goal!

 TIP: Practice pushing the empty tray all the way up until the chewing surface of your upper teeth hits the bottom floor of the tray.